-Transport of LNG in MC-338 cargo tanks is currently authorized by the Hazardous Material Regulations (HMR).
-Transport of LNG in ISO tanks is also authorized by highway or by rail with permission from the Federal Rail Administration (FRA).
+Transport of LNG in MC-338 cargo tanks is currently authorized by the HMR.
+Transport of LNG in ISO portable tanks is also authorized by highway and is authorized by rail under approval from the FRA.
 In responding to the special permit application, PHMSA is considering the following two alternatives: